whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/drafts/identity-portrait-assignment.md

    Artist Statement
 6. Write a 250-word artist statement about the meaning and concept(s) in your portrait.
 7. Why did you use certain symbols?
 What metaphors are you using?
 What stylistic choices did you make and how do they relate to presenting your identity?
-8. This should not be a descript of the process of making the piece.
+8. This should not be a description of the process of making the piece.
 IT should be a description / statement of the meaning and conceptual content that you hope to convey to the viewer.
 9. Save your 250-word artist statement as a pdf.
 Make sure to put your name inside the document as well as in the file name.
 10. Label the PDF YYYYMMDD Lastname Firstname Identity Portrait Project Artist Statement.pdf Bundle Everything in a Folder